B.Sc LLB: Admission, Eligibility, Colleges, Fees, and Jobs in India

 • Signature (scanned copy)

 The B.Sc LLB program in KIIT School of law goes on for five years and contains ten semesters.
 By uniting important science and law classes, the curriculum allows students to learn through several different disciplines.
-An outline of semester-wise syllabus for the B.Sc LLB (Hons) program at KIIT is given here.
+An outline of the semester-wise syllabus for the B.Sc LLB (Hons) program at Kalinga Institute of Industrial Technology (KIIT)is given here.

 Semester 1